yomarguti/codestream/shared/agent/README.markers.md

 When a marker is created, the location of the code block selected by the user is backtracked to the contents of the file at its current commit.
-In case it is detected that this code block does not exist in the committed version of the file, this is considered an ***uncommitted location***.
+In case it is detected that this code block does not exist in the committed version of the file, or the file itself is new this is considered an ***uncommitted location***.
 Note that this only happens if the code block is entirely new, so it is not a code block that was modified and/or moved.

 ### Saving uncommitted locations